 If you believe you have come into contact with someone who has been diagnosed with COVID-19 (2019 Novel Coronavirus) here is how you can determine your risk of contracting the virus.

 COVID-19 is a respiratory illness and everyone is at risk of infection.
 Individuals with a higher risk of getting very sick from COVID-19 include:

-Frequently Asked Questions or call the Mecklenburg County Public Health Hotline at
+Frequently Asked Questions or call the Public Health hotline at

 VIEW ALL NEWS